 Children younger than seven years of age will not be considered negligent.
 Children between seven and 14 years old are presumed to be incapable of negligence unless it is shown that they knew and appreciated the danger.
 The attractive nuisance doctrine doesn’t apply to kids older than 14 and injuries to mentally handicapped adults.

-- The property owner does not take action to prevent children from entering the property and being injured.
+- The owner fails to do anything to prevent children from entering the property and suffering injury.

-- The child is assumed to be too young to understand the risks related to trespassing on the property.
+- The child is too young to comprehend the risks of trespassing.

 A property owner is obligated to correct the hazardous, such as discard old appliances and vehicles, or take action to prevent a child from entering the property or being harmed, such as installing a fence or covering a pool.